kiquetal/oreilly-book-grokking-concurrency/chapters/chapter-five.md

 ##### Message Queues

+As we've seen, messages queues are used to implement loosely coupled systems.
+They are used everywhere.In OSS to schedule processes and in routers as buffers to store packet before they are processed.

 Reading from a pipe is a blocking operation.
 If a process attempts to read from an empty pipe, it will pause until data becomes available.
 In the provided `pipes.py` example, the `Reader` thread calls `self.conn.recv()`, which blocks execution until the `Writer` thread sends data using `self.conn.send()`.